Here is a possible algorithm for creating a robust strategy using Belkaglazer EA

 In this case, choose a value that gives your strategy max. performance (PF, average trade).

 In my momentum model, I have only two parameters: 'PA_Bars' and 'PA_Size%ATR'.
-There is no point to optimize the first one because I want to use only the last closed bar.
+There is no point in optimizing the first one because I want to use only the last closed bar.
 So I have only one parameter to optimize - 'PA_Size%ATR'.
 Let's analyze it from 1 to 60 step 1:

 Thus, 'PA_Size%ATR' behaves like a filter (see p.
 2 III Model Parameter Analysis).
 It's good news, it is most likely a robust parameter.
 I set PA_Size%ATR to 36